OData/v3ProtocolDocument/OData Atom Format.markdown

 # 5. Use of Atom #

-The Atom Syndication Format RFC4287 (http://atompub.org/rfc4287.html) defines an XML-based format for describing collections ("feeds") made up of individual "entries".
+The Atom Syndication Format RFC4287 (http://atompub.org/rfc4287.html) defines an XML-based format for describing streams ("feeds") made up of individual "entries".
 The Atom Publishing Protocol RFC5023 (http://www.ietf.org/rfc/rfc5023.txt) defines an application-level protocol based on HTTP transfer of Atom-formatted representations.
+Atom elements and attributes are defined within the Atom namespace: "http://www.w3.org/2005/Atom".

+In this specification the namespace prefix "atom" is used to represent the Atom Namespace, however the prefix name is not prescriptive.

+OData's Atom format defines extensions and conventions on top of RFC4287 and RFC5023 for representing structured data.
+In particular, OData defines meaning to defined Atom elements as follows:

 # 5.1 Namespaces #
 OData defines meaning for elements and attributes defined in the following namespaces.